mpcmagill/academic-kickstart/content/post/notation-for-denns.md

 ## Recap

-In this section, I introduced the general $n$th-order PDE problem
+With this notation, we can denote a general $n$th-order PDE problem as
 $$G(\vec{x},\nabla u(\vec{x}),\nabla^2 u(\vec{x}),\ldots,\nabla^n u(\vec{x})) = 0,$$
 $$B\[u\](\vec{x}) = 0\quad\mathrm{for}\quad\vec{x}\in\partial\Omega.$$
 Most (if not all) PDEs can be written in this form for suitable choices of $G$ and $B$.